opea-project/GenAIEval/evals/benchmark/README.md

       poisson:                 # Poisson load shape specific parameters, activate only if load_shape is poisson
         arrival-rate: 1.0        # Request arrival rate
   concurrent_level: 4  # The concurrency level
+  warm_ups: 0  # Number of test requests for warm-ups
   user_queries: [1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048]  # Number of test requests
   query_timeout: 120  # Number of seconds to wait for a simulated user to complete any executing task before exiting.
 120 sec by defeult.
   random_prompt: false  # Use random prompts if true, fixed prompts if false